 You are expected to complete all required work as scheduled in the Student Assessment section.
-You do not need to provide medical documentation or reasons for missing in-class papers or lectures: the accommodation for missed lectures is accounted for entirely by the requirement of only ten tests.
-Accommodations for missing more than 2 lectures are extremely limited: (A) an ongoing and substantial injury, illness, or personal/family problem seriously affecting the student's ability to complete term work across all courses over an extended period of time, where the student's College Registrar5 writes to each professor after reviewing the documentation and meeting with the student; or (B) more than one conflict not related to injury, illness or personal/family problems where I am contacted by the student very far in advance.
+You do not need to provide medical documentation or reasons for missing synchronous activities: the accommodation for missed weekly online discussions is accounted for entirely by the requirement of only ten written tests.
+Accommodations for missing more than 2 lectures are extremely limited: (A) an ongoing and substantial injury, illness, or personal/family problem seriously affecting the student's ability to complete term work across all courses over an extended period of time, where the student's College Registrar4 writes to each professor after reviewing the documentation and meeting with the student; or (B) more than one conflict not related to injury, illness or personal/family problems where I am contacted by the student very far in advance.
 In these limited situations, I will consider whether accommodations can still meet all course requirements or whether the student must be advised to drop the course and retake it when able to complete the required work.
-Regarding home assignments, a student who misses an assignment deadline should come forward to me in the course as soon as possible, and no later than one week after returning to class, or should notify to me by email if the absence is extended beyond one week.
-Normally, I will ask you for medical documentation in support of your specific medical circumstances.
-The University's Verification of Student Illness or Injury (VOI) form is recommended because it indicates the impact and severity of the illness, while protecting your privacy about the details of the nature of the illness.
-You can submit a different form (like a letter from a doctor), as long as it is an original document, and it contains the same information as the VOI.
-For more information, please see http://www.illnessverification.utoronto.ca.
-If you get a concussion, break your hand, or suffer some other acute injury, you should register with Accessibility Services as soon as possible
+Regarding assignments, a student who misses an assignment deadline should come forward to me in the course as soon as possible, and no later than one week after the due date, or should notify to me by email if the absence is extended beyond one week.
+The University is temporarily suspending the need for a doctor's note or medical certificate for any absence from academic participation if you are experiencing COVID-19 symptoms.
+However, this policy may change at any point during the course.
+If you missed your test for a reason connected to your registered disability, the department will accept documentation supplied by Accessibility Services.
+If you visited a Dentist, Nurse/Nurse Practitioner, Physician/Surgeon, Psychologist, Psychotherapist or Social Worker registered and licensed in the Province of Ontario, have them fill out the University's Verification of Student Illness or Injury form.
+In other cases, a Verification of Extenuating Circumstances form is acceptable.
+Other documentation can include, but is not limited to, automobile collision or police reports, death certificates, and supporting documentation from employers, lawyers and other related personnel.